Less than a half of our users are using v8 & benefiting from heaps of major new features and fixes. Consider upgrading!

 Our docs list multiple alternatives, many of which have free tiers suitable for hobbyists, affordable pricing for commercial usage, and one which is extremely flexible.

-If you're a commercial user and want the best balance of flexibility and affordability, consider setting up your own private tile server!
+If you're a commercial user and want the best balance of flexibility and affordability, consider setting up your own private tile server, based on the OpenStreetMap data!
 In any case, the OpenStreetMap tile server doesn't offer uptime guarantees, which may be important to your business.

 If you still want to use OpenStreetMap, you must read the policy and comply with its restrictions and requirements.
 It also contains some background info as to why this is important.